-The woman quickly exited the car and opened the rear door, allowing Dean to slip out first, leaving room for her to manoeuver the none to light Sam into her arms.
+The woman quickly exited the car and opened the rear door, allowing Dean to slip out first, leaving room for her to manoeuvre the none too light Sam into her arms.

-"Uh, maybe I should get some help here," Dean heard her cursing to herself.
-"This sweetie is a little on the heavy side!
-Good job I work out!" she said puffing and huffing as she pulled Sam gently towards her.
+"Uh, maybe I should get some help here," Dean heard her grunting.
+"This sweetie is a little on the heavy side.
+Good job I work out."

-She eventually cradled the wounded dog in her arms and making short work of the couple of steps that led up to the surgery, she back-pushed the door open, with Dean following worriedly at her heels.
+The wounded dog in her arms, she made short work of the couple of steps that led up to the surgery.
+She back-pushed the door open, with Dean following worriedly at her heels.

-"Got a walking wounded for you here," she said to the nurse.
-"I think he might have a broken leg and he's been chewed up pretty bad by some animal too," she added while the nurse supplied a trolley on which she gently placed Sam.
+"Got a walking wounded for you," she said to the nurse.
+"I think he might have a broken leg and he's been chewed up pretty bad by some animal too."

 "How you feeling, Sammy?"
-Dean asked, his concerned words coming over to the humans as a drawn out whine; as did Sam's answering one of," Don't worry Dean, I'm okay.
-These humans will fix me up good as new."
+Dean asked, his concerned words coming over to the humans as a drawn out whine.

 But Dean was in no way convinced.
 Humans were unpredictable and not to be trusted.
 He wasn't like his little brother who saw good in everything and everyone around him.

-"No; actually neither of them are," she answered ruffling Dean's head.
 "He's the one who got me to stop.
-He stood in the road right in front of my car; made me get out, then led me to where his companion was lying wounded.
-He's a courageous little guy, gotta say." she said almost proudly.
+He stood in the road right in front of my car, made me get out, then led me to where his companion was lying wounded.
+He's a courageous little guy, gotta say."

-"Will you be picking up the doctor's tab then.
-If the dogs aren't yours..." the nurse enquired.
+"Will you be picking up the doctor's tab then?
+If the dogs aren't yours..."

-Some time later, the doctor came into the waiting room where Dean had been driving the lady up the wall by circling the room endlessly, whining and licking her hand.
+Some time later, the doctor came into the waiting room where Dean had been endlessly circling the room, downcast and whining.

-The dog was acting as if he could really be feeling worried for his companion in surgery.
+The dog had been acting as if he was truly worried for his companion in surgery.

 "Woof, " had been the only reply.

-"You betcha I understand," Dean had thought snorting.
-"You humans think you're so special, but so are me and Sammy!"
+'You betcha I understand,' Dean thought snorting.
+'You humans think you're so special, but so are me and Sammy!'

 "However," he continued.
-"Nurse tells me the dogs aren't yours and as they have no dog-tags, I'm afraid they will end up in an animal shelter and hopefully be adopted by someone looking for a pet."
+"Nurse tells me the dogs aren't yours and as they have no dog-tags, I'm afraid they'll end up in an animal shelter, and hopefully be adopted by someone looking for a pet."

 Dean's heart almost stopped at the words.
 There was no way he and Sammy were gonna end up in one of those prisons.

-Maybe he hadn't made the right decision after all when he had sought help from the humans.
-Maybe he should just have lain down next to his little brother and waited for death to take them both; but when he heard the lady's next words, he reflected that maybe Sammy wasn't as wrong about humans as Dean had thought.
+Maybe he hadn't made the right decision after all when he'd sought help from the humans.
+Perhaps he should just have lain down next to his little brother and waited for death to take them both but when he heard the lady's next words, he reflected that maybe Sammy wasn't as wrong about humans as Dean had thought.

-Dean licked the woman's hand causing her to look down at him.
-She squatted until she was at eye-level.
+Dean licked the woman's hand.
+She squatted to eye-level.

-With that she stood up and waited until a drowsy Sam was comfortably settled in the back seat of her car with Dean curled up on the floor beside him.
+She stood up and waited until a drowsy Sam was comfortably settled in the back seat with Dean curled up on the floor beside him.

 Dean lifted his head and kicked Sam's face.